Welcome to the fourth era of my life, which picks up where the third era ends:

 Even during our best and earliest moments together, my relationship with her father had always been toxic, and the custody battle that ensued was so brutal that I plummeted into a place of deep despair.

-He and/or his attorney spread lies about all sorts of things related to my life circumstances in an attempt to reduce my credibility or paint me in a negative light.
-There were other events that made things all the more challenging, like when he withheld my daughter from me when it was my parenting time and violated the court’s summons by secretly taking her across state lines (then lying to her about why she couldn’t see me).
-And, that’s just for starters.
+He and/or his attorney spread all sorts of lies about me and my life circumstances in an attempt to reduce my credibility and paint me in a negative light.
+There were other events that made things all the more challenging, like when he disappeared with my daughter when it was my parenting time (and then lied to her about why she couldn’t see me).
+That’s just for starters.
 It was an absolute nightmare.

-The fact that I unnecessarily gave up my life in Montana was either ignored by the attorneys and judge or twisted into insinuations that my amazing job in the Governor’s Budget Office was on thin ice (it wasn’t – the then-Budget Director even offered to come to Chicago to testify on my behalf), and a picture of me being an irresponsible and psychologically unstable parent who was underemployed and couldn’t provide for my daughter was created.
+The fact that I unnecessarily gave up my life in Montana was either ignored by the attorneys and judge or twisted into insinuations that my amazing job in the Governor’s Budget Office was on thin ice (it wasn’t, with the Budget Director even offering to travel to Chicago to testify on my behalf), and a picture of me being an irresponsible and psychologically unstable parent who was underemployed and couldn’t provide for my daughter was created.

 I started meditating in earnest and, inspired by the Dalai Lama, I focused my meditations on feeling profound compassion and love for the person who was suing me.
 I spent a lot of time on my meditation cushion during this time.
 Ultimately, this practice truly transformed me; all of the despair and resentment I felt eventually vanished and were replaced with compassion and love.